An Introduction to DeFi

 Governance Tokens

 Governance tokens, such as AAVE, are used to represent voting rights within a DeFi platform or protocol.
-Acquiring governance tokens can be a taxable event if received as a reward for participating in DeFi activity, such as yield farming or staking.
+Acquiring governance tokens can be a taxable event if received as a reward for participating in DeFi activity, such as liquidity pools or staking.
 The fair market value of the governance tokens at the time of receipt should be reported as taxable income.

 As mentioned earlier, acquiring governance tokens may be a taxable event if received as a reward for participating in DeFi transactions.
 The fair market value of the governance tokens at the time of receipt should be reported as taxable income.